There are images I lean on as if they were a cane when life and schedules seek to untether me from the essence of who I am.

 Am I granting it power over me in the very need to expunge it?

-Shifting now I place the small broken off root-piece back into the hole and envision the nutrients the root will provide, a compost of sorts, not the enemy to struggle with.
-Acceptance trickles into my veins, there is no real extraction of past life, our experiences are merely the fertilizer of future.
+Shifting now, I place the small broken-off piece back into the hole and imagine the nutrients the root will provide—a compost of sorts, not the enemy to struggle with.
+A slow acceptance trickles through my veins.
+There is no real extraction of past life experiences, only excavation that becomes fertilizer for the future.

-Time to transplant some beauty I think and proceed to unearth a clump of perennials, Crocomia, bright with orange, yellow, and red.
+Time to transplant some beauty, I think, while unearthing a clump of perennials, Crocosmia, bright with orange, yellow, and red.

-Later the golden buds dance happily in the breeze—I imagine the tentacles of their roots burrowing into the dirt below—past, present, future, centered in the essence of home.
+Later, the golden buds dance happily in the breeze.
+I imagine the tentacles of their roots burrowing into the dirt below—past, present, and future, wrapped in the essence of home.

-I feel the ground beneath my own feet…tethered yet again.
+Exhaling, I feel the ground beneath my feet, I am tethered once again.

 Once again, my friend, your are beautiful and many-layered, even transformative.
 This line, “Am I granting it power over me in the very need to expunge it?” is one of the most powerful things I’ve read in a very long time and I appreciate it. xoxo